Automatic Traffic Scenario Conversion from OpenSCENARIO to CommonRoad: Numerical Experiments

 \subsection{Conversion Statistics}

 The conversion statistics are listed in Tab.~\ref{tab:conv_settings}.
 Our converter successfully transformed all considered OpenSCENARIO files with an average conversion time of $31.74s$.
-We observed that the duration of the simulation closely correlates with the scenario's complexity and the map size.
+We observed that the duration of the simulation closely correlates with the complexity of the scenario and the map size.
 As a result, our converter proves to be an effective tool for converting the OpenSCENARIO description into the CommonRoad format.